makrai/notes/fabbri2007-SummEval.md

   * Extractive fragment coverage is
     * the percentage of words in the summary that are from the source article, measuring the extent to which a summary is a derivative of a text
-  * Density is defined as the average length of the extractive fragment to which each summary word belongs
+  * Density: the average length of the extractive fragment to which each summary word belongs
   * Compression ratio is defined as the word ratio between the articles and summ
   * we also include: the percentage of
     * n-grams in the summary not found in the input document: novelty score